 The Vision Becomes Clear

-As the summer turned into fall and winter and then summer again, I continued trying and doing new things to help me make sense of the uncertainty I was experiencing.
+The summer turned into fall, then winter and then summer again.
+I continued trying and doing new things to help me make sense of the uncertainty I was experiencing.

 I went ice skating for the first time in my life, took a fly fishing class, and learned archery.